 1. Fiber cultivation/extraction

-This step is also referred as a fiber harvesting.
+This step is also referred to as fiber harvesting.
 Here, all the raw materials are obtained from natural sources.
-The natural fibers come from plants (like cotton, linen, hemp, bamboo, wood, jute), animals (such as wool or silk), or petroleum.
+The natural fibers come from plants (like cotton, linen, hemp, bamboo, wood, and jute), animals (such as wool or silk), or petroleum.

 2. Yarn production